Part 135 Charter Fleet · NC

 North Carolina Charter Fleet Overview

-The largest concentrations of charter aircraft in North Carolina are in KINSTON, CHARLOTTE, LIBERTY.
+The largest concentrations of charter aircraft in North Carolina are in KINSTON, LIBERTY, CHARLOTTE.
 EXCLUSIVE JETS LLC operates the largest fleet in the state with 47 aircraft.

 Request a Flight